 What a pleasure to participate with master interviewer Dr. Randy Cook in this great visit on the Rxforsuccess podcast.

-The Communicator: Bradley Block, MD – Rx for Success Podcast
+54. The Moderator: Dana Corriel, MD – Rx for Success Podcast

 Dr. Armstrong’s Prescription for Success:

 Number 1: Folks don’t care how much you know, until they know how much you care: Show a sincere interest in the person in front of you, not just their problem..

 Number 2: Don’t be a what I call a kiss up, kick down kind of person: Be the leader who knows the name of everyone that he or she sees when he or she is walking into work.
 Those interactions, those relationships are ultimately the most meaningful.

 Number 3: Don’t procrastinate: Run your list and if you can get something done now, get it done now.

 Number 4: Hard things are hard for a reason: Just because something is hard, doesn’t mean it’s not worthwhile.
 If given the choice between doing that thing that’s hard and clocking out for the day, do the thing that’s hard and you’ll grow because you did.

 Number 5: The best gift you can give anyone, besides your love, is perspective: Periodically, step back and try to regard what you’re doing.
 No matter how great your work, if you regard what you’re doing, you’ll find little bits and pieces you can tweak.

 Number 6: Be a collector of mentors and learn from them: Pay them respect by seeking their advice and guidance.

 The greatest gift you can give people is to make them feel better.